This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 A site or project administrator can test security settings by impersonating a user, group, or role

 .
-A project administrator's access to the site is limited to the current project during impersonation.
+A project administrator's access to impersonating is limited to the current project; a site administrator can impersonate site wide.

 Impersonating a user is useful for testing a specific user's permissions or assisting a user having trouble on the site.